kevinqqnj/cordova-template-vuetify-webpack/README.md

 phonegap run ios -- --lr
 ```

-And :tada: that's all folks!
-Check your app in web browser http://localhost:8080
+And your first App is ready!
+Check your App in web browser http://localhost:8080 .

 ## build
 ```
 phonegap build --release
 ```
-The build outputs (.js, .css) are in /www directory
+The build outputs (.js, .css) are in /www directory.
-Make sure updating your index.html to correctly refer to these outputs.
+If you're using other Web Framework (Django, Flask, etc.), make sure to update their index.html to correctly refer these outputs.

 You can check:
 * [hookers.js](template_src/hooks/hookers.js),